 Whatever it is that you’re searching for, we’ve probably been itching to get our hands on it too, which is why we try some of the best new tech around and give it a once over.
 That way you can see if it gets our seal of approval.

+These are our honest thoughts and feelings about toys and devices we get our hands on, and although they are by no means comprehensive reviews, but you can be sure that we’ll let you know the good, bad and the ugly about every device.
 Be sure to check back with our collection of cool new gadgets as we’ll be frequently updating it, and be sure to let us know if there is anything you’d like to get our opinion on by contacting us on Twitter at @sciencefocus.

 Muse 2 meditation headband